Denver · Highland · Jefferson Park

 Density Upside

-5 stories by right, with a path to ~7 stories via Denver's affordable-housing incentive.
+5 stories by right, path to ~7 via AHIP.
 A flexible mixed-use envelope on a hard corner with zero setbacks.

 Demographic Tailwind